Albion Central School Board of Education

 Are meetings open to the public?

 Yes.
 On occasion, closed executive sessions are held for the purpose of discussing matters of personnel, negotiations, or purchase of land, where public discussions could be damaging to an individual or work against the public interest.
-Yet, no matter what the issue, any action to be taken must be by motion of the Board in public session.

 If you are interested in addressing the board of education with concerns or comments during their monthly meeting, please take a form (located by the sign in sheet), fill it out completely and return it to the secretary prior to the meeting.
 At the beginning of each meeting, a time for public forums is allotted.